10DLC - Brand verification requirements 10DLC - Brand verification requirements

 Canadian brands

-On July 27th, The Campaign Registry (TCR) will switch to only accepting the Business Number (BN) rather than the Corporation/Incorporation/Registry ID numbers for Canadian Brand Registration.
-Until that time we will accept either the BN or the Corporation/Incorporation/Registry ID numbers.
-We will only accept the first 9 numeric digits of the BN (BN-9).
+The Campaign Registry (TCR) only accepts the Canadian Business Number (BN) rather than the Corporation/Incorporation/Registry ID numbers for Canadian Brand Registrations.
+We only accept the first 9 numeric digits of the Business Number (BN-9).
 Here is an example of the format of a BN where the bolded part is the part we will collect in the Canadian Brand.

 Tax/Corporation ID field: 123456789RT0001

-The address you enter should also match the address you registered with Corporations Canada.
+The address you use to register your brand should match the address you registered with Corporations Canada.

 Other brands (international)